Menu

 An honorarium is an ex gratia payment (i.e., a payment made without the giver recognizing himself as having any liability or legal obligation) made to a person for his or her services in a volunteer capacity, or for services for which fees are not traditionally required.
 This is generally used by groups to pay guest speakers at a conference to cover their travel, accommodation, or preparation time.

-To pay an independent contractor (speaker, web design, other misc. services), we need:
+To pay an independent contractor (unaffiliated), in addition to an invoice, we need: